COMP6258-Reproducibility-Challenge/COMP6258-Encoding-Recurrence-into-Transformers/rsa-Informer/README.md

-# Reimplementation of the Informer model by encoding recurrence via the RSA module
+# Reimplementation of the RSA-Informer model by encoding recurrence via the RSA module

 Original Informer README for reference:
 # Informer: Beyond Efficient Transformer for Long Sequence Time-Series Forecasting (AAAI'21 Best Paper)